dwu006/gest/README.md

 ### Cleaning Table
 ![Cleaning Table Demo](cleaning_table.gif)

-After watching a human clean a table with tissues, the robot learned to replicate the motion.
+After watching a human clean a table with tissues, the robot learns to replicate the motion.

 ---